WinVector/wrapr/extras/bquote.md

 -   `gtools::defmacro()` is a great tool for building macros, especially parameterized code-snippets that are intended to have visible side effects (such as writing back values). `gtools::strmacro()` is a bit more wild, but definitely has uses.
 -   `base::bquote()` is a great choice for programming over other systems and uses clear quasiquotation semantics.
 It is able to easily program over `dplyr 0.7.0` and later versions and is part of the core `R` language (or "base `R`", which *should* be a *huge* plus).
 -   `lazyeval` is possibly in maintenance mode, and possibly no longer recommended by the package authors.
 -   `wrapr::let()` (full disclosure: our own package).
 I feel `wrapr::let()` is sufficiently specialized (combining re-writing and execution into one function, and being restricted only to name for name substitutions) and sufficiently general (working with any package without pre-arrangement) that it is a good comprehensible, safe, convenient, and powerful option for interested `R` users.
 For more on `wrapr::let()` I suggest our [formal writeup](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf).
+Obviously we like our own solution, however it is based on ideas shared in earlier solutions and solves a different problem than `bquote()`.
 -   `rlang` is a package being promoted by the `dplyr` package authors, however I do not recommend it for general use.